Calc Results by Python

 Installation

-Python 3.9.13 is built into Mech-MSR, and thus this Step will use the built-in Python environment of the software.
+Python 3.9.13 and two commonly used Python libraries, NumPy and OpenCV, are built into Mech-MSR.
+The “Calc Results by Python” Step will use the built-in Python environment while the Step running.
 If there is any missing Python library when you use this Step, you need to install the library in the Mech-MSR’s built-in Python environment.
 The procedures for installation are as follows:

 Usage Instructions